bPavan16/quizroom/README.md

 # super-duper-doodle
 This is a doodle app

-This is made by Pavan
+This is made by Pavan bhakta